top of page

 The chapel of Torp and its small cemetery are part of a rich local heritage.
 In the heart of the hamlet stands the castle of Torp and its fortified farm, but the village of Villers-Canivet also hides a Cistercian jewel: the Royal Abbey, classified as a historical monument in 1994.

 Before 1828, when Torp became part of Villers-Canivet, this small chapel was the parish church of the village of Torp.
 Built at the end of the 10th and beginning of the 12th centuries, this place of worship was dedicated to the Virgin Mary.
 Named by the Vikings, transformed over the centuries, used by the Little Sisters of the Poor, it has several centuries of history.
+The choir, in Norman Romanesque style, still features arched openings, carved modillions, a walled-up side door and a stone altar; three tombs bearing the Morel family coat of arms can be seen on the floor.

 Bought by the village council in 2002, the Association des Amis de la Chapelle de Torp is assisting the village in the renovation of the site and its restoration.